AdrienHorgnies/example-python-package/tests/resources/expected_report/2019-01-January/2019-01-January-report.md

-# monthly report for January 2019
+# Monthly Report for January 2019

 - produced at: 2019-01-23T10:31:54
 - produced by: aho